-The brand-new 4-star NH Venezia Rio Novo opened its doors to guests in 2018.
-It is located in the heart of the Dorsoduro district - an neighbourhood renowned for showcasing the 'real Venice' and bustling with restaurants, shops, and artisan boutiques as well as important sites like Ca' Foscari University and the Ca'Rezzonico.
-The hotel is located just far enough from San Marco to escape the busiest of the tourist hotspots at the end of your day, but its central location in Venice makes it easy to get to the rest of the city and the main sights on foot or by vaporetto.
+The 4-star NH Venezia Rio Novo opened its doors to guests in late 2018.
+It is located in the heart of the Dorsoduro district - an neighbourhood renowned for showcasing the 'real Venice' and bustling with restaurants, shops, and artisan boutiques as well as important sites like Ca' Foscari University and the Ca' Rezzonico.
+The hotel is located just far enough from San Marco to escape the busiest of the tourist hotspots at the end of your day, but its central location in Venice makes it easy to get to the rest of the city and the main sites on foot or by vaporetto.
 The stylish hotel building, which dates back to the 1950s, is built in Razionalismo Italiano style, featuring sleek lines and geometric shapes.

-The NH Venezia Rio Novo offers 144 modern, air-conditioned rooms with equipped with ensuite bathroom, mini-bar, LCD TV and free Wi-Fi.
+The NH Venezia Rio Novo offers 144 modern, air-conditioned rooms with equipped with en suite bathroom, mini-bar, LCD TV and free Wi-Fi.

-Double/twin rooms (for single occupancy) may be requested - and are subject to availability and payment of the Double (as Single) Supplement.
+Double rooms for single occupancy may be requested - and are subject to availability and payment of the Single Supplement.
+The number of rooms available for single occupancy is extremely limited.
+People wishing to take this supplement are therefore advised to book well in advance.